 We migrated from EC2 agents to Docker-based agents running on Amazon’s Elastic Container Service, allowing us to spin up new executors in seconds and for teams to own their own executor definitions.

-Pipeline run #1 using standard EC2 executors, spinning up EC2instance for each node; Pipeline run #2 using shared ECScluster with near-instant instantiationof a Docker slave in the cluster for each node.
+Pipeline run #1 using standard EC2 executors, spinning up EC2instance for each node; Pipeline run #2 using shared ECScluster with near-instant instantiationof a Docker agent in the cluster for each node.

 We also created a Pipeline Library of common pipelines, enabling projects that fit certain models to use ready-made end-to-end pipelines.
 Some examples: